 Firstly, the professor disputes the reading's point that the structures were for residential use.
-He points out that inside the houses there were few fireplaces, which was used for cooking.
-Even the largest house could provide fireplaces for only about 10 families.
+He points out that inside the houses there were few fireplaces, which were used for cooking.
+Even the largest house could provide fireplaces for only about 10 families.—100 families

 Secondly, the professor opposes the point made in the reading that food storage was the function of the houses.
 The lecturer refutes the idea completely.
 He even quotes that neither spilled maize on the floor nor big containers were found in the Chaco structures.

 Thirdly, the reading notes that those houses were built to hold rites.
 However, the lecturer holds a different perspective.
 The professor explains that the pots in the pile could be regular trash like those in the mound at Pueblo Alto.
-Therefore， the Chaco great houses could be trash heaps just like the mound.
+Therefore， the Chaco great houses could be trash heaps just like the mound.—混淆了

 The reading material doubts about the accuracy of the memoir written by Chevalier, which is also a valuable historical source.
 Yet the professor disagrees with the opinion to deny the accuracy of the memoir.

-Firstly, the reading mentions Chevalier borrowed money from a merchant when he was in Switzerland, which contradicts the claim in the memoir that he was really wealthy and spent a lot in parties and gambling.
-The professor it took time for Chevalier to change his assets into money , and during this time he needed to borrow huge amouts of money for his entertainment.
-His assets is really valueble, you can’t deny the wealth he had only because he didn’t have too much cash.
+Firstly, the reading mentions that Chevalier borrowed money from a merchant when he was in Switzerland, which contradicts the claim in the memoir that he was really wealthy and spent a lot in parties and gambling.
+The professor explains that it took time for Chevalier to change his assets into money , and during this time he needed to borrow huge amounts of money for his entertainment.
+His assets was really valuable, you can’t deny the wealth he had only because he didn’t have too much cash.

 Secondly, the reading material doubted about the accuracy of the conversation between himself and Voltaire.
-He wrote the memoir many years after the conversation,nobody can remember every detials after such a long time.
-Yet the professor figures that Chevalier had tried his best to recall everything he could recall, and he chould also infer the details from his formal journals.
+He wrote the memoir many years after the conversation. nobody can remember every details after such a long time.
+Yet the professor figures that Chevalier had tried his best to recall everything he could recall, and he could also infer the details from his formal journals.

-Finally, the reading material mentions that the statement that Chevalier escaped from the prison by himself could be fake, it just aimed to attract more readers,actually he was saved by his friends.
-The professor notes that there were some people who has some more powerful friends than Chevalier’s friends, but they still failed to escape from the prison.
-Besides, a local journal once mentioned that the ceiling of the prison wan repaiered at that time, meaning it might be destroyed when Chevaliers escaped, which coincides to what he wrote in the memoir.
+Finally, the reading material mentions that the statement that Chevalier escaped from the prison by himself could be fake, it just aimed to attract more readers.
+Actually, he was saved by his friends.
+The professor notes that there were some people？？ who has more powerful friends than Chevalier’s friends, but they still failed to escape from the prison.
+Besides, a local journal once mentioned that the ceiling of the prison was repaired 不清晰, meaning it might be destroyed when Chevaliers escaped, which coincides to what he wrote in the memoir.

 The reading passage’s author is convinced that Chevalier distorted or invented many events in the memoir to make his life seem more exciting and glamorous than it really was.
-Yet the professor insists that Cjevalier's memoir is pretty accurate overall.
+Yet the professor insists that Chevalier's memoir is pretty accurate overall.

-Firstly, the professor disputes the reading’s point that in his memoir the Chevalier was very wealthy whlie living in Switzerland.
-So there is no need for him to borrow money if he is real rich.
-He points out that when he ran out of cash, it usually took a few day to wait for his money, he had to borrow some money.
+Firstly, the professor disputes the reading’s point that in his memoir the Chevalier was very wealthy, while living in Switzerland.
+So, there is no need for him to borrow money if he was rich.
+He points out that when he ran out of cash, it usually took a few days to wait for his money, he had to borrow some cash.

-Secondly, the professor opposes the point made in the reading that is impossible to remember exact phrases many years ealier, so no one doubts that the Chevalier and Voltaire met and conversed.
+Secondly, the professor opposes the point made in the reading that it is impossible to remember exact phrases many years earlier/later, so no one doubts that the Chevalier and Voltaire met and conversed.
 The lecturer refutes the idea completely.
-He even quotes that Chevalier wrote down everything he could remember in hie night conversation.
+He even quotes that Chevalier wrote down everything he could remember after his night conversation.